ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 #.
 Select **National Center for Supercomputing Applications** and click **Continue**.

    .. figure:: images/transfer/globus-select-an-identity-to-link.png
-      :alt: Globus select an identity to link window with national center for supercomputing applications entered.
+      :alt: Globus select an identity to link window with National Center for Supercomputing Applications entered.

 #.
 Enter your **NCSA username** and **NCSA Kerberos password** and then click **Login**.